 Step 5: Deploy the Database Server

 Now, let’s deploy a Linode instance in the private subnet to serve as our database server.
 This instance will only be accessible from the public subnet via the secure VLAN.
-From the left panel on the Linode Cloud Manager, click on Databases, then click on Create Database Cluster.
-Enter a label, and then choose your preferred database engine.
+From the left panel on the Linode Cloud Manager, click on Linodes, then click on Create Linode.
+Enter database-server as the label, choose vpc-nat-gateway-demo as the VPC, and choose private-subnet as the subnet.

 Step 6: Configure VLAN